adedigbadeola/Data-Science/README.md

 title      : NumPy,Pandas and Matplotlib Packages
 <br/>
-description : Data science deals with the manipulation of data
+<h4>description : Data science deals with the manipulation of data
 <br/>
 NumPy is a Python package to efficiently do data science.
 Learn to work with the NumPy array, a faster and more powerful alternative to the list, and take your first steps in data exploration.
 <br/>
 pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 <br/>
 Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
-Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, web application servers, and four graphical user interface toolkits.
+Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, web application servers, and four graphical user interface toolkits.<?h4/>

 <h2>Variable Assignment<h2/>
 <h3>Create a variable savings<h3/>